 Again, just be sure to create a balanced board that incorporates plenty of healthy fats, proteins, and colorful produce.

-Avocados are full of healthy fats to keep you full and satisfied longer.
+Avocados are full of healthy fats to keep you full and satisfied longer (making them the perfect healthy brunch food for weight loss).
 Plus, there are countless ways to jazz up avocado toast, such as adding a poached egg and smoked salmon or fresh tomato.

-To make your brunch menu extra special, you could try creating an avocado toast bar that lays out:
+To make your brunch menu extra special, try creating an avocado toast bar that lays out:

-- chopped veggies like bell pepper + red onion
+- Chopped veggies like bell pepper and red onion

-Brunch makes for a perfect time to catch up with loved ones over some of your favorite light foods.
-That said, it can be easy to get off track since many brunch foods are high in sugar.
-Plus, protein options aren’t always plentiful.
+Brunch is the perfect time to catch up with loved ones over some of your favorite foods.
+That said, it can be easy to deal with high spikes in blood sugar and not feel totally satisfied afterward since many brunch foods are high in sugar—and often protein options aren’t always plentiful.

-However, by following these healthy brunch ideas and tips for ordering, you’re better equipped to build a balanced plate that’s beautiful, filling, and enjoyable.
+However, by using these healthy brunch ideas and tips for ordering, you’re better equipped to build a balanced plate that’s beautiful, filling, and enjoyable.

 Above all, when it comes to what to eat for brunch (as well as other meals), remember that moderation is key.
-After all, your mindset will largely influence your experience and relationship with food.
+Your mindset will largely influence your experience and relationship with food.
+However, if you’ve overindulged or are going somewhere without plentiful options (it happens), try incorporating a digestive enzyme like HUM Nutrition’s Flatter Me to support your body’s digestion and reduce bloating.